 If you are aware that you have any medical conditions which might be affected by chem lab work (allergies to specific chemicals, drugs or UV light, asthma or other health problems), or which might affect safe performance of lab work (seizure disorders, for example), please consult your doctor and the course instructor before taking any chemistry lab.

 If you are pregnant, it is strongly recommended that you discuss your status with your instructor and your doctor.
 You and your instructor may then request a list of chemicals used in the laboratory from Dan in the Chemistry stockroom, and we will give you access to a list of chemicals used for the course, along with the associated SDS/MSDSs so as to offer you the opportunity to have a fully informed discussion with your doctor.
 You may be asked to complete a Pregnancy Advisement Form.
-Please discuss any questions you may have with the Lab Instructor, your doctor and/or the SUNY Geneseo Office of Disability Services.
+Please discuss any questions you may have with the Lab Instructor, your doctor and/or the SUNY Geneseo Office of Accessibility Services.

 - Reporting a Problem

 All accidents involving students (in class, while working, or just hanging out in the hallway) shall be promptly reported to SUNY Geneseo's campus police at x5651 if dialing from a campus phone.
 If dialing from a mobile phone, call 585.245.5651.
 The professor and/or stockroom personnel calling campus police may ask your name, the nature of the injury (if not obvious), and if you think you need further medical assistance (if you can't report any of these things, we will assume you DO need further medical assistance).
 This information will then be relayed to campus police so an officer may follow up in person with a student accident report form.
 SDS/MSDS for any knowns used in the class will be available to the student upon request.
 Unknown(s) SDS/MSDS must be requested from the instructor.